 - 8. Can I file a lawsuit if I signed a waiver before my accident?

-- 9. How common are horseback riding accidents in California and the U.S.?
+- 9. How common are horseback riding accidents in the U.S.?

 - 9.1.
 Horseback Riding Accident Risk Factors